-Challenge 1: About Golf
+Challenge 1: About golf

 - 1. There are many different types of golf clubs, can you name them? - 2.
-Can you find out information on these top five rules: - What is the maximum number of golf clubs you are allowed to carry? - How do golfers avoid playing the wrong ball? - You start each hole from a tee box.
-What are the parameters you must comply with when playing from the tee box? - How do you mark your ball when it is on the green? - When are you not allowed to ground your club? - 3.
+Can you find out information on these top 5 rules: - What is the maximum number of golf clubs you are allowed to carry? - How do golfers avoid playing the wrong ball? - You start each hole from a tee box.
+What guidelines must you comply with when playing from the tee box? - How do you mark your ball when it is on the green? - When are you not allowed to ground your club? - 3.
 Find out about how golf can be adapted for different types of disabilities: - Visually impaired - Physical disability